 The Sh!t No One Tells You About Pregnancy: A Guide To Surviving Pregnancy, Childbirth, And Beyond by Dawn Dais

 I have mixed feelings about this book.
 While it is entertaining & easy to read without getting bored, it is also a bit alarming for first time Mom's, even with all the humor.
-What the author does make sure to point out (which is pretty darn important) is that each pregnancy is unique & that it's probably best not to Google (or maybe DuckDuckGo for privacy) everything about pregnancy because why oh why would you want to find out about all the things that can go wrong & stress yourself out anymore than you probably are?
+What the author does make sure to point out (which is pretty darn important) is that each pregnancy is unique & that it's probably best not to DuckDuckGo everything about pregnancy because why oh why would you want to find out about all the things that can go wrong & stress yourself out anymore than you probably are?

 The sad (but also funny in it's own way) thing is how she jokingly trains the Mom-to-be in order to prepare for her new bundle of joy.
 Things like tying your hand behind your back while holding an open bag of flour & not spilling the flour while going to the bathroom & calling your friend on the phone (or something very similar to this).
 While these things are meant to be funny they can also most certainly cause an already hormonal woman undue stress.

 Telling the reader to enjoy sleep, reading, going out to eat, going anywhere really because once the baby comes, forget about it you'll never enjoy these things again for the next 18 - 20 years isn't exactly accurate.
 Have a baby, your life is over.
 This is not what a woman needs to hear.
 Granted your life will change drastically, but everyone's life is different, so constantly reminding the reader that they will not be able to do anything they now currently enjoy is just plain cruel.
 Plenty of new moms are still able to enjoy all of these things.
 It depends on Mom's network of friends &/or family &/or spousal support &/or lifestyle in general.